Khvorostyanenko/my-blog-and-cv/content/posts/2020-12-29-e-commerce-for-handmade-batik-scarfs-using-webpack-github-netlify.md

 `video: title: "by default, Chrome opens the last used account": /media/as-1/01.mp4`

 `video: title: "the accent of the background is made using the batik technique": /media/batik-scarf/desktop_moc.mp4`

+`video: title: "the accent of the background is made using the batik technique": /media/batik-scarf/desktop_moc.webm`

+`video: title: "the accent of the background is made using the batik technique": /media/batik-scarf/desctop.mp4`

 The creative theme deserves more than widespread Roboto font.
 I selected the fonts that maximally reflect the contours and lines made while working with scarves by the master himself.
 As a result, the fonts complement the image of the product and together with the background reveal the main message of the promo section.